vsudbrack/vsudbrack.github.io/_posts/2020-09-15-tips_for_alias.md

 ```

 #### Github users' best friends
-Alias make our lives of **add, commit, pull and push** way faster... but be careful - don't use generic commit messages if you work in a collective repository!
+Aliases make our lives of **add, commit, pull and push** way faster... but be careful - don't use generic commit messages if you work in a collective repository!
 ```
 > alias gs='git status'
 > alias gl='git pull'